rsarmiento81/getting-and-cleaning-data-project/README.md

 directory.
 The script will read selected files from the test and train subdirectories

-The codebook contains information about the variables of the tidy data set and transformations used to obtain the final tidy data set
+The codebook file "CodeBook.md" in this repo contains information about the variables of the tidy data set and transformations used to obtain the final tidy data set